Intelligent Monitoring Group (ASX:IMB): This >$200m All Ords company is Australasia’s largest independent security monitoring provider!

 Moreover, the security monitoring industry in Australasia is highly fragmented with a large number of small players.
 This situation works in favour of larger players such as Intelligent Monitoring Group which can use its strong market and financial position for further consolidation.

 We see potential for further industry growth in 2 respects.
 First, the growth in DIY solutions.
-The penetration rate of 24-hour home security monitoring services in Australia is only 5%, compared with 23% in the US .
+The penetration rate of 24-hour home security monitoring services in Australia is only 5%, compared with 23% in the US.
 The adoption of DIY security systems is the primary reason for higher penetration of home security products in the US.
-The popularity of such systems has increased due to their low cost, ease of setup, and smartphone-friendly implementation.
-The versatility of DIY home security will allow non-traditional home security service providers to boost the overall home alarm system adoption rate.

 Second, the growth in AI.
 Yes, we know the phase ‘AI’ is thrown around a lot and may not disrupt every single industry, and we do acknowledge that human control and intervention will be essential, but hear us out.
-IMB’s position as the largest player and its AI-solutions will ensure that it derives benefits.
+IMG’s position as the largest player and its AI-solutions will ensure that it derives benefits.

 AI-powered video analytics will allow security systems to automatically detect and track suspicious behaviour, and identify potential threats in real time.
 AI-powered security systems will progressively integrate with other technologies, such as drones, robots, and IoT devices, to create a more comprehensive and efficient security infrastructure.
 This will enable security systems to monitor and respond to threats across a wider range of environments and contexts.

-FY24 was a great year
+FY24 was a great year but FY25 wasn’t so much

-IMB had guided to $33.5-34m normalised EBITDA and $32-32.5m adjusted EBITDA.
+IMG had guided to $33.5-34m normalised EBITDA and $32-32.5m adjusted EBITDA.
 It exceeded its normalised EBITDA guidance and met the higher end of its adjusted EBITDA guidance, recording $34.6m normalised EBITDA and $32.4m.
 The company’s EBITDA margin increased from 15.2% in FY23 and 26.7% in FY24.
 The company recorded a $13.9m loss on a statutory loss including abnormal items (including ADT acquisition, refinancing and other one-off costs).
 Without abnormal items, the company would have made a $12.9m profit.

-• Surpassing >$40m in EBITDA
+- Surpassing >$40m in EBITDA

-• Refinancing its debt to a commercial banking facility
+- Refinancing its debt to a commercial banking facility

-• Growing national coverage of its people
+- Growing national coverage of its people

-• Enhancing its technology operating platform, and
+- Enhancing its technology operating platform, and

-• Improving supplier relationships.
+- Improving supplier relationships.

 Conclusion

-Our friends at Pitt Street Research have covered the company since December last year, initiating coverage at A$0.57-0.75 per share, but recently upgraded its target to A$1.05-1.23 in light of IMB exceeding the initial target price and its FY24 results.
 We encourage readers interested in finding out more about the company (its history, the management, the forthcoming catalysts and risks associated with an investment in the company) to read Pitt Street’s in-depth reports.

 Intelligent Monitoring is a research client of Pitt Street Research.